-4. COMPARING WORLD-SYSTEMS TO EXPLAIN SOCIAL EVOLUTION
+4. COMPARING WORLD-SYSTEMS TO EXPLAIN SOCIAL

 Christopher Chase-Dunn and Thomas D. Hall